 The answer to that question is solely based on your consumption rate; meaning the total amount of money it costs for you to cover your cost of living.
 For example, if you add up all of your bills and expenses on an annual basis, THAT number is your annual consumption rate.
 If you’re able to save up 25 times THAT number, several studies have verified that you can withdraw from that balance all you need to maintain that lifestyle and NEVER run out of money.
 Forever, ever.

 Let’s use a realistic and simple example.
 Let’s say, you live in Atlanta and it costs you $40,000 [after taxes] to live.
 You just need to build a nest egg of $1 million and you can rest assured that if you withdraw 4% of that [$40K] on an annual basis you’ll have saved enough money to live indefinitely because your money will grow at a faster rate than you withdraw.

 Soooo…that’s the plan.
-Save aggressively, invest at a crazy high rate over a shorter period of time and chuck the deuces at this corporate life.
-Walk away from the traffic, the cubicle/office life, the leadership ring around the rosey, the hope for a ‘good bonus’ and start living good…on the low.
+Save aggressively, invest at a crazy high rate over a shorter period of time and chuck the deuces at the high-stress work life.
+Walk away from the traffic, the cubicle/office, the leadership ring around the rosey, the hope for a ‘good bonus’ and start living good…on the low.
 Forever, ever.